 The Landslide Hazards Program aims to identify, map, and categorize landslide areas across the State of Montana.

-The Montana Bureau of Mines and Geology (MBMG) is organizing the 2024 Montana Geohazards Workshop to be held in partnership with the Missoula Disaster and Emergency Services office at the Emergency Operations Center (EOC), in Missoula May 1-2, 2024.
+The Montana Bureau of Mines and Geology (MBMG) is organizing the 2024 Montana Geohazards Workshop to be held in partnership with the Missoula Disaster and Emergency Services office at the University Center, Room 330/331, University of Montana, in Missoula May 1-2, 2024.
 See agenda for more information.

 The Montana Bureau of Mines and Geology (MBMG) organized the 2023 Montana Geohazards Workshop held by the Disaster and Emergency Services office in Fort Harrison on April 26-27, 2023.
 In addition, FEMA training courses were provided following the workshop in Fort Harrison on April 27-28, 2023.